Adult & Returning Student Admission

 Q. Is there campus housing for adult undergraduate students?

-A. No, campus housing is not available for students over the age of 22.
+A. No, on-campus housing is not available for students over the age of 22.
 However, off-campus housing listings are available in our Residence Life Office.

 Q. Is there financial assistance?